-We'll start with the latest trip, Number 14, and work our way back through the years.
+We'll start with one of our later trips Number 14, and work our way back through the years.
 Retirement Road Trip (RRT) 14 took us from Reno (after picking up a outdoorsy.com-rented teardrop trailer) across Nevada to the "Big 5" Utah National Parks with a dip south to the North Rim as it closed for the season.

 Here is the "rig" in RVer parlance: